RickCogley/eSolia-Old-2017-Site/content/en/office-moves.md

 ## Our Craft

-here's a few words about the eSolia approach to moves:
+Here's a few words about the eSolia approach to moves:

 * We keep the big picture in mind, while managing move and construction projects to allow the highest flexibility for change.
 * Even if it's your first office move, you can feel safe leaving it to eSolia.